I’m Amelia. I have been working with hair care product shampoo and conditioner for 6 long years. This website is an outlet of my deep...Read more

 Hair weighs differently but the otherness is small.
 Hair density and hardness are not changeable genetic factors that influence weight.

-How much does hair weigh: information in figures
+How much does long hair weigh: information in figures

 Average hair weight differs from 2 to 5 ounces.
 If your hair is pretty long, then it weighs more.
 Just like thick hair has extra weight.
 The weight of short hair is almost imperceptible.